dparksports/creating-optical-computer/README.md

-# creating-optical-computer
+# Creating an optical computer
-Notes of Creating an optical computer.
+Notes on Creating an optical computer.

 # Q & A
 1. What is an optical computer?